Medicare Physician Group Practice Demonstration: Beneficiary assignment

 For each performance year of the demonstration Medicare beneficiaries were retrospectively assigned to each PGP group if the majority of the patient's office or other outpatient services were provided by the PGP group.

 Spending growth rate

 An assigned beneficiary growth rate was calculated at the end of each performance year by comparing the total Medicare Part A and Part B per capita expenditures to a base year period.
 PGPs that were able to attain a spending growth rate of more than 2% lower than their comparison populations were eligible for shared savings.
 Each PGP's local market area served as the basis for comparison populations.

 Risk adjustment

 Medicare Part A and Part B expenditures were risk adjusted according to the CMS-HCC concurrent risk adjustment model.
+The Centers for Medicare and Medicaid Services (CMS) HCC (Risk Adjustment and Hierarchical Condition Category) is a payment model mandated in 1997 by CMS to estimate future costs for patients.

 The CMS-HCC concurrent risk adjustment model uses current year diagnoses to adjust current year expenditures to account for changes in case-mix or the health status of assigned beneficiaries in a PGP group.